epasveer/seer/README.md

 Open Dialog
 -----------

-When the open exectable dialog is invoked, it looks like this :
+When the open executable dialog is invoked, it looks like this :
 ![](images/opendialog.png)

 Seer Console